WHAT BECOMES OF THE BROKEN HEARTED? SORROWFUL YET ALWAYS REJOICING ON PALM SUNDAY.

 Unlike my emotionally disadvantaged patients however, crying is something that comes all too easily to me these days.
-Maybe it’s because the optimism of youth has given way to the realism of middle age that I feel the inherent sadness of this ‘vale of tears’ more keenly now, or perhaps it’s just that, as the years roll by, I’m becoming a sentimental old fool.
+Maybe it’s because the optimism of youth has given way to the realism of late middle age that I feel the inherent sadness of this ‘vale of tears’ more keenly now, or perhaps it’s just that, as the years roll by, I’m becoming a sentimental old fool.
 Either way it seems to me that Abraham Lincoln was on to something when he said,

 ‘In this sad world of ours, sorrow comes to all; and to the young it comes with bitterest agony, because it takes them unawares.
 The older have learned to ever expect it.’

-Leaving aside the reasons for my sometimes melancholic mood, what is undeniable is that there is a lot of sadness about.
-And irrespective of its cause, be it the consequence of global events of more local circumstances, the sadness is always felt at a personal level.
-And so, even for those whose own lives are devoid of difficulty there remains the sadness of those we love, those whose broken hearts break ours.
-What, I wonder, is to become of them?
+Leaving aside the reasons for my own sometimes melancholy mood, what is undeniable is that there is a lot of sadness about.
+And irrespective of its cause, be it the consequence of global events, some more local concern, or the personal difficulties experienced by a single person, the unhappiness is always felt at the individual level, and so, even for those whose own lives are devoid of difficulty, there remains the sadness of those whom they love, those whose broken hearts continue to break theirs.

 But what has all this got to do with Palm Sunday, the day we remember Jesus’ triumphant entry into Jerusalem.
 Well simply this – despite it being a day on which many took to the streets in jubilant celebration, Jesus, the one who was described by the prophet Isaiah as ‘a man of sorrows’ [Isaiah 53:3], saw fit to weep.